Role of Douglas Haig in 1918: Analysis

 In the spring of 1918 Intelligence under Brigadier-General Edgar Cox, and Operations ("Oa", now under the future CIGS Brigadier-General John Dill) were now both put under Maj-Gen "Tavish" Davidson.
-This was probably part of the cutting-down to size of Charteris' intelligence empire.
+This was probably part of the cutting-down to size of John Charteris' intelligence empire.
 A separate section—Staff Duties under Maj-Gen Guy Dawnay—covered organisation, training, anti-aircraft and (briefly) machine guns.
 In June Staff Duties gained control of censorship and publicity (formerly part of intelligence) and transport (formerly a separate department under Eric Geddes) was put back under the Quartermaster-General (now Sir Travers Clarke).
 No evidence has been found as to whether Haig supported or resisted these changes.
 Better BEF performance that year probably owed something to greater efficiency at GHQ, although greater delegation to corps and divisional commanders was probably also a factor.

-There is some dispute over how much direct operational control Haig maintained in the Hundred Days, Tim Travers arguing that he exercised "a symbolic form of leadership", allowing his Army Commanders (Plumer, Byng, Horne, Birdwood and Rawlinson) a very free hand, whilst at the same time Ferdinand Foch, whose role had initially been confined to advice and deployment of reserves, was exerting ever-greater influence over strategy.
+There is some dispute over how much direct operational control Haig maintained in the Hundred Days, Tim Travers arguing that he exercised "a symbolic form of leadership", allowing his Army Commanders a very free hand, whilst at the same time Ferdinand Foch, whose role had initially been confined to advice and deployment of reserves, was exerting ever-greater influence over strategy.
 Robin Prior argues that by the second half of 1918 both Lloyd George and Haig were "moving steadily to the sidelines", although he also concedes that Haig intervened in operations much less now he knew the BEF to be a fine fighting instrument and "he proved far more effective as a commander" as a result.
 By contrast Sheffield argues that Haig was Foch's principal subordinate—they met sixty times between April and November—and influenced his strategy (in Wiest's view Foch was also "a buffer between Haig and his political tormentors in London".)
 "At last (Haig) was able to behave as the sort of "arms-length" Commander-in-Chief that was his ideal: setting broad objectives" but devolving detailed planning of battles.
 Besides, "he had presided over the transformation of the army" and "Haig's performance as a general improved as the army matured.
 He was ... doing fewer things better".
 GHQ also played a key role in sequencing the attacks of the armies in late September, and keeping them fully supplied.